 Since our inception in 2012 we have devoted substantially all of our resources to raising capital, identifying potential product candidates, establishing our intellectual property portfolio, conducting preclinical studies and clinical trials, establishing arrangements with third parties for the manufacture of our product candidates and related raw materials, and providing general and administrative support for these operations.
 We do not have any products approved for sale and have not generated any revenue from product sales.
-As of December 31, 2023, we have raised a total of \$325.8 million to fund our operations, comprised of aggregate gross proceeds of \$150.0 million from the sale and issuance of convertible preferred stock, gross proceeds of \$67.0 million from the issuance of common stock in connection with the Business Combination in August 2021, \$42.0 million in collaboration revenue under our research collaboration and license agreement with Pfizer ("Pfizer Agreement"), \$35.0 million from loans under credit facilities, \$16.2 million in gross proceeds from the sale of common stock in the May 2023 Registered Direct Offering (as defined below) and June 2023 Registered Direct Offering (as defined below), \$7.5 million in gross proceeds from the sale of common stock under our Controlled Equity Offering Sales Agreement ("Sales Agreement") with Cantor Fitzgerald & Co ("Cantor"), \$5.0 million in grant revenue under the Research Subaward Agreement with The Regents of the University of California, on behalf of its San Francisco campus ("UCSF"), and \$3.1 million in gross proceeds from the sale of common stock under the equity purchase agreement ("Purchase Agreement") with Lincoln Park Capital Fund, LLC ("Lincoln Park").
+As of December 31, 2021, we have raised a total of \$295.4 million to fund our operations, comprised of aggregate gross proceeds of \$150.0 million from the sale and issuance of convertible preferred stock, gross proceeds of \$67.0 million from the issuance of common stock in connection with the Business Combination in August 2021, \$42.0 million in collaboration revenue under our research collaboration and license agreement with Pfizer ("Pfizer Agreement"), \$35.0 million from loans under credit facilities, and \$1.4 million in grant revenue under the a Research Subaward Agreement with The Regents of the University of California, on behalf of its San Francisco campus ("UCSF").
 Other than with respect to the net income generated as a result of revenue under the Pfizer Agreement generated in 2020 and the net income generated in 2021 as a result of the change in valuation of the earn-out liability in 2021, we have incurred significant operating losses since our inception.
-For the years ended December 31, 2023 and 2022, our net loss for the respective periods was \$35.8 million and \$22.7 million.
-As of December 31, 2023 and 2022, we had an accumulated deficit of \$179.4 million and \$143.6 million, respectively.
-Substantially all of our operating losses resulted from expenses incurred in connection with the research and development of our product candidates and general and administrative costs associated with our operations.
+In April 2021, we entered into the Research Subaward Agreement with UCSF, whereby up to \$5.0 million in costs are reimbursable for clinical and manufacturing activities performed to determine the effectiveness of zotatifin in the treatment of COVID-19.
+Our net income for the year ended December 31, 2021 was \$15.8 million and our net income for the year ended December 31, 2020 was \$14.2 million.
+As of December 31, 2021, we had an accumulated deficit of \$120.9 million.
+Substantially all of our operating losses resulted from expenses incurred in connection with the research and development of our product candidates and development programs, and general and administrative costs associated with our operations.